THE TEAM

 During his college days, he became known for his drumming, instrumentals, and DJ’ing skills while working in the Chico, CA music scene.
 Since moving to Reno in 2015, he has been more heavily focused on Live Sound and has provided concert production services to a long list of national, regional and local artists.
 Typically operating as both FOH & Monitor Engineer simultaneously, as well as Stage Manager and Production Manager.

-Artists he has worked with include: Cunninlynguists, Lyrics Born, LaRussell, Opio of Hieroglyphics, Los Coast, Burning Spear, The Jack Moves, Toubab Krewe, Object Heavy, Kyle Smith, The Expendables, The Suffers, Alex Lucero Band, T.S.O.L., Ally Venable, The Yawpers, Dale Watson, Charles Wesley Godwin, John Wolfe, Laura Bryna, Marty O’Reilly & The Old Soul Orchestra, Two Runner, Midnight North, Tylor & The Train Robbers, Circles Around the Sun, Mystic Roots, Cliff Porter, Full Blast, Jelly Bread, Tha Exchange, Pipe Down, and many more!
+Artists he has worked with include: Cunninlynguists, Lyrics Born, LaRussell, Opio of Hieroglyphics, Prof, Atmosphere, Mr. Dibbs, Mickey Avalon, Los Coast, Burning Spear, Matisyahu, Electric Kif, The Jack Moves, Toubab Krewe, Object Heavy, Kyle Smith, The Expendables, The Suffers, Nether Hour, Alex Lucero Band, T.S.O.L., Ally Venable, The Yawpers, Dale Watson, Charles Wesley Godwin, John Wolfe, Laura Bryna, Marty O’Reilly & The Old Soul Orchestra, Two Runner, Midnight North, Tylor & The Train Robbers, Mystic Roots, Cliff Porter, Full Blast, Jelly Bread, Tha Exchange, Pipe Down, Groove Session, and many more!

 Cole Halvorsen